Pince-nez: Rivet spectacles

 The earliest form of eyewear for which any archaeological record exists comes from the middle of the 15th century.
 It is a primitive pince-nez whose frames were made from two pieces of either metacarpal bone from the forelimb of a bull or large pieces of antler.
-The pieces were paddle-shaped, and joined by an iron rivet which provided the tension over the nose and allowed the lenses to be folded together.
-The purpose of the three holes at the place where the handle connects to the hinge is uncertain, though they may have been used for pinhole vision, a principle which was known from ancient times.
+The pieces were paddle-shaped, and joined by an iron rivet that provided the tension over the nose and allowed the lenses to be folded together.
+The purpose of the three holes at the place where the handle connects to the hinge is uncertain, though they may have been used for pinhole vision, a principle that was known from ancient times.
 Each paddle was split at one end to allow for the insertion of a lens, with the split closed by a piece of copper wire in normal use.
 The frames were extremely light, but the tension in the rivet would have loosened over time, making them unable to stay on the nose.
 Paintings depicting such frames date from as early as 1392 CE.

 Later frames were made from cattle horn or from wood, but always with a connecting rivet for tension.